 Next, take photos of the entire property and ensure that all of the items on the inventory are present and accounted for.
 Then, contact any companies that are likely to send you mail and let them know that you have changed address.
 If you're not sure of any particular organisations that you need to contact, ask the Royal Mail to redirect your mail for a few months and contact the providers whose mail is sent to you.

-If you're in need of furniture, check with family and friends to see if they have any items lying around that you could potentially have, and check out sites such as Freecycle, where users can find free furnishings in their area.
+If you're in need of furniture or household appliances, check with family and friends to see if they have any items lying around that you could potentially have, and check out sites such as Freecycle, where users can find free furnishings in their area.
 Charity shops and second-hand furniture stores are also useful resources for those that are looking to save and don't want to spend on new items.
 Need electrical devices and appliances?
 Head for the sales and discount retailers.
 Soon you'll be all moved in, without breaking the bank.